Schofield88/CV/README.md

 ## Background

-Full-stack developer, trained at Makers Academy in London, currently leaning in a rather lopsided way towards front-end.
+Full-stack junior developer, trained at Makers Academy in London, currently leaning in a rather lopsided way towards front-end.
 This doesn't mean it's my only focus, however; more than anything, I just want to work in software, and in the end whatever role I move into will get the very best of me.